Composition for Screen

 Composition for Screen allows students at postgraduate level to concentrate on developing the skills necessary for a demanding but rewarding profession.

-Group tutorials and lectures focus on practical skills, critical self-reflection, historical, aesthetic and narrative considerations, while one-to-one lessons provide the opportunity to hone each student’s compositional voice.
+Group tutorials and lectures focus on practical skills, critical self-reflection, and historical, aesthetic and narrative considerations, while one-to-one lessons provide the opportunity to hone each student’s compositional voice.

 One-to-one lessons